Last updated: 11th November 2025

 The purpose of the FRA is to provide recommendations on how to improve the safety of the building and protect relevant persons from fire.
 The Responsible Person (RP) has a legal requirement to review the FRA and keep it up to date regularly, particularly if there has been a fire, material alteration to the premises, change in use or occupancy, and if there is a reason to suspect it is no longer valid.
 It’s also crucial to act upon the findings of the FRA where necessary to keep your buildings compliant.

-BS 9792, which replaces PAS 79-2, is set to be enforced as the new British Standard providing recommendations for FRAs in housing premises and parts of housing premises.
-The standard was open to public comments until 25th March 2024, with comment resolution, approval, and publication of the standard coming later this year.
+BS 9792, which has replaced PAS 79-2, is the new British Standard providing recommendations for FRAs in housing premises and parts of housing premises.
+This new standard was published on 1st August 2025, and amends the PAS 79 best practice guidance with more structure to become a recognised standard, referenced and auditable.

 “The methodology in this British Standard is intended to determine the risk-proportionate fire precautions required to protect occupants of housing premises and people in the immediate vicinity of the premises”. – The British Standards Institution (BSI)